SapiensAnatis/dragalia-api-docs/docs/source/info/undocumented.rst

 List
 ------

-These are endpoints which may be possible to trigger, but which have yet to be documented because it is not known or not easy to trigger them.
+These are endpoints which may be possible to trigger, but which have yet to be documented.
+If you have any ideas about how to trigger them, please get in touch!

 .. list-table::
-   :widths: 25 50
+   :widths: 25 75
    :header-rows: 1

    * - Endpoint
      - Notes

    * - AbilityCrestGetAbilityCrestSetList
-     -
+     - Wyrmprints e.g. :doc:`/dragalia/ability_crest_buildup_piece`
    * - AbilityCrestSetAbilityCrestSet
-     -
+     - Wyrmprints e.g. :doc:`/dragalia/ability_crest_buildup_piece`
    * - AbilityCrestUpdateAbilityCrestSetName
-     -
+     - Wyrmprints e.g. :doc:`/dragalia/ability_crest_buildup_piece`
    * - BattleRoyalEventReleaseCharaSkin
-     - Not triggered when buying an ABR fighter skin or changing fighter skin/weapon skin in ABR
+     - Not triggered when buying fighter skin, changing fighter skin, weapon skin in ABR
    * - BattleRoyalRecordRoyalRecordMulti
      - Not triggered when finishing a battle royale
    * - BattleRoyalStartMulti
      - Not triggered when starting a battle royale
    * - BuildEventReceiveDailyBonus
      - Possible related to Nightmare
-   * - CastleStoryRead
-     -
    * - CharaGetList
      -
-   * - Clb01EventEntry
-     - Opening the FEH event on an account that hasn't played it before
    * - CollectEventEntry
      -
    * - CollectEventGetEventData
      -
    * - DmodeDungeonSystemHalt
-     - Related to :doc:`/dragalia/dmode_dungeon_user_halt`, which is called when suspending a Kaleidoscape run manually.
-Probably called when the app closes/phone goes to sleep to save progress in these instances
+     - See :doc:`/dragalia/dmode_dungeon_user_halt`.
+Closing app?
    * - DmodeReadStory
      - Unlocking a new Kaleidoscape story
-   * - DreamAdventureClear
-     -
-   * - DreamAdventurePlay
-     -
    * - DungeonRecordRecordMulti
      - Not triggered when finishing a co-op quest
    * - DungeonRetry